-Governors are acutely aware of the challenges the last 3 years has posed on everyone.
-We appreciate how difficult life has been.
 This year governors will continue to focus on the safety and wellbeing of every member of our community.
 We are grateful for the support from parents.
 School welcomes communication from parents and I would urge you to proactively contact the school if you have any concerns.
 The partnership between home and school has never been more important.
 Governors have been delighted to meet with parents and students through the year and to hear of their experiences of the school.
 We were pleased to hear that school was responsive to communications raised and all expressed their satisfaction with the pastoral care of their children in school.

 Governors have a role to ensure the wellbeing of the staff in school.
 Without a healthy staff team then how can we maintain the outstanding educational offering we aspire to?
-I would ask parents to ensure that when communicating with the school they continue to do so in a respectful and non-aggressive manner.
+We are most grateful to our parents who continue to ensure that when communicating with the school they continue to do so in a respectful and non-aggressive manner.
 Governors have zero tolerance of any form or aggression towards the staff team.